Aitbytes/Securite-Cloud/content/Practice/Provisioning.md

 - The `ansible.tf` file creates an **inventory** for Ansible by dynamically generating a list of hosts, both master and worker nodes, to manage configurations across our VMs.

-- By using a `templatefile`, it allows flexibility to adjust host lists without modifying the Ansible configuration directly, a vital practice for scaling efficiently and automatically.
+- By using a `templatefile`, it allows flexibility to adjust host lists without modifying the Ansible configuration directly, the generated inventory file will come in handy when we'll need to [[Configuration|Configure Kubernetes with k3s and Ansible]].

 ```yml
 all: